osmosis-labs/osmosis/tests/e2e/README.md

     The chain can either be initailized off of the current branch, or off the prior mainnet release and then upgraded to the current branch.

-    If local, we run chain initialization locally by calling `chain.Init(...)` method in the `local_configurer.go`
+    If current, we run chain initialization off of the current branch by calling `chain.Init(...)` method in the `local_configurer.go`

     If with the upgrade, the same `chain.Init(...)` function is run on a Docker container